LEMONTREE-Land-Ecosystem-Models/global_subdaily_gpp/README.md

   orientation of the data to the WFDE5 datasets - the grid of the downsampled data needs to be set to match, not just use the default from using `r360x720`.

+Gaps in the data inputs are filled by simple forward filling of values along the time dimension.

 The standard and subdaily P Models are fitted to the data:

 * Standard P Model (instantaneous acclimation) using `kphio` of 1/8 and the standard C3